LinkedIn: False and misleading information

 LinkedIn has come under scrutiny for its handling of misinformation and disinformation.
 The platform has struggled to deal with fake profiles and falsehoods about COVID-19 and the 2020 US presidential election.

 Policies

 Privacy policy

 The German Stiftung Warentest has criticized that the balance of rights between users and LinkedIn is disproportionate, restricting users' rights excessively while granting the company far-reaching rights.
 It has also been claimed that LinkedIn does not respond to consumer protection center requests.

+DEI and hate speech

+In January 2025 during the second Trump administration, LinkedIn quietly deleted its Diversity, equity, and inclusion (DEI) web page.
+Later in July of that year, the company removed its protections against the misgendering and/or deadnaming of transgender users.

+Account banning

+Without giving its users any prior notice, Linkedin has been removing accounts that do not follow its criteria since 2022.